lreigbua/AM_thermal_w_deal_II/README.md

 # Additive Manufacturing thermal modeling with deal.II

-Using the deal.II library, it solves the transient heat transfer equation with adaptive mesh refinement based on the Kelly error estimator.
+Using the deal.II library, the provided code solves the transient heat transfer equation with adaptive mesh refinement based on the Kelly error estimator.
 Created by modifying Step-26 of Deal.II tutorial (https://www.dealii.org/current/doxygen/deal.II/step_26.html).
 Includes the following modifications:

 - Contains inactive elements that get activated to simulate the printing of new layers, also adapting the cooling BCs to the new mesh.